jkugs/khetai/README.md

     $ bundle exec rake build
     $ gem install pkg/khetai-<version>.gem

-Once tested and verified, bump the version number in `lib/khetai/version.rb`
+Once tested and verified, bump the version number in `lib/khetai/version.rb` and commit changes.

 To release and push to rubygems.org:

     $ bundle exec rake release

+To push a pre-built gem manually:

     $ gem push pkg/<gem>

 ## Manual Testing

-There is a GUI test harness written in C++ using FLTK available in the `ext/khetai/dev/fltk-ui` directory.
+There is a GUI test harness written in C++ using FLTK available in the [ext/khetai/dev/fltk-ui](/ext/khetai/dev/fltk-ui) directory.

 ### Why does this exist?